11 Perspective Taking Examples for Emotional Intelligence

 6) How do you perspective-take when your manager micromanages?

 One helpful example is when you perceive your manager’s micromanagement as a concern for results rather than a personal jab.
-Boundaries can still be created, but you also know what assurances they require, such as risk management or progress visibility.
+Boundaries can still be created, but you also know what assurances they require, such as risk management or visibility into progress.
 This shifts your reaction from rebellion to influence by reframing your emotion from humiliation to clarity.

-Micromanagement causes “They don’t trust me” to be a frustrating statement that leads to passive resistance, which in turn results in less transparency and more micromanagement.
+Micromanagement makes “They don’t trust me” a frustrating statement that creates pressure, which in turn leads to less transparency and more micromanagement.

 By exposing the fear that lies underlying the control, perspective taking stops that cycle.